 Paying your insurance premiums in one annual payment will save you money.
 It’s tempting to pay your insurance in installments, but fees come with this.
 Paying your home insurance premium all at once costs less.

 A credit score is a snapshot on a person’s credit history and insurance companies know that those with good credit scores statistically make fewer claims on their insurance.
 For this reason, having a good credit score is among the factors that can lower your home insurance rates.

 Note that an inquiry by an insurance company into your credit score won’t impact your credit rating.

 When buying a home, be sure to consider how the details of your home will impact your insurance.
 Some of these details include the location of the home, how close you are to a fire hydrant or fire hall, if you have an finished or unfinished basement, if you have a new roof, if it is a newly constructed home.
 Each of these factors, and others, impact the cost of your homeowner's insurance.

 Speak with an insurance broker to help you to determine the cost of your home insurance.
 The broker will inquire about your home and your insurance needs, shop around the get you competitive quotes, and help you to save as much as possible.

 You can get a home insurance quote from Morison Insurance.
-Our brokers are trained and licenced to sell homeowner’s insurance in Ontario, and we are here to help find you the best insurance coverage and a price that fits your budget.
+Our brokers are trained and licensed to sell homeowner's insurance in Ontario, and we are here to help find you the best insurance coverage and a price that fits your budget.
 Get started today by filling out the form on our website, or by calling 1-800-463-8074.